tobiasgerstenberg/whats_fair/README.md

 - `cluster_judgments.pdf`: Judgments separated by participant clusters whose answers were best explained by the different candidate models.
 - `defiant_responses.pdf`: Judgments going counter to the outcome in Experiment 2 (e.g. reducing sweets for positive outcomes, or increasing sweets for negative outcomes).
-- `means_constrained.pdf: Mean judgments in Experiment 1.
+- `means_constrained.pdf`: Mean judgments in Experiment 1.
 - `means_unconstrained.pdf`: Mean judgments in Experiment 2.
 - `model_predictions.pdf`: Predictions of the different models.